leeroynico/Guess_Live_roro_start/README.md

 # Guess_Live_roro_start

-My first node/ mongo project
+## My first node/ mongoDB project

+this application will collect bets to guess at what time will start the next live of roro